 I started my marketing study and research.
 I was given three months to explore what the best market for Qantas would be.
 At the time, Hawaii was very popular among Japanese honeymooners.

-I went to the Bridal Section of the Imperial Hotel, Hotel Okura, New Otani, Keio Plaza Hotel in Shinjuku, and many other wedding facilities like Chinzanso, Meiji Kinenkan, Happo-en, Nihon Kaku, and I made a report about the motivation of honeymooners, who made the destination decision, how many days and what budget they planned and so on.
+I went to the Bridal Section of the Imperial Hotel, Hotel Okura, New Otani, Keio Plaza Hotel in Shinjuku, and many other wedding facilities like Chinzanso, Meiji Kinenkan, Happo-en, Nihon Kaku, and I made a report about the motivation of honeymooners, who made the destination decision, how many days they planned and what budget they had and so on.
 Finally I asked Head Office to give us a Monday departure flight.
 Most weddings were held on Saturday or Sunday, so the newly-wed couple would start their honeymoon trip on Monday.
 It was very successful.
 When promoting the honeymoon market in Japan, it was important to understand the Japanese Shinto shrine calendar of lucky and unlucky days (called rokuyo, a one-year calendar of auspicious - taian - and not so auspicious - butsumetsu - days).
 I made a list of 365 days.
 Later I was able to obtain a 5-year calendar and I made a 5-year sales plan for Qantas which went very well.

 I focused not only on the Tokyo, Osaka and Nagoya areas.
 I researched the countryside, every prefecture, their industries and on- and off-seasons.
 In agricultural prefectures, in particular, rice farmers might be very busy until end of June but could take July off, so the young couple could go on a honeymoon.
 It was very interesting to understand their motivations and movements.
 I also gave many seminars to Gold Coast inbound operators about what the Japanese honeymooners expected.